stancheff/pykdump/Doc/developerdoc/reference.rst

 Suppressing Internal Crash/GDB Messages
 ---------------------------------------

-When you execute crash/GDB commands, they migh display errors.
+When you execute crash/GDB commands, they might display errors.
 For example, you try to execute an invalid command, or page is missing in vmcore.
 Sometimes you want to suppress displaying this errors.
 This can be dome using the following context manager: